 Candlelight Tour | Friday evening, October 5, 2018!

-Please join us in celebrating The 33rd Hyde Park Homes Tour beginning with a Candlelight Tour and Party, Friday, October 5, 2018 at the home of Eric and Jane Piper, 20 Janssen Place.
+We will celebrate the 33rd Hyde Park Homes Tour beginning with a Candlelight Tour and Party, Friday, October 5, 2018 at the home of Eric and Jane Piper, 20 Janssen Place.
 The Chicago-style influenced Italian Renaissance home was built in 1910 and has been meticulously restored by the current owners.
 A highlight of the home will be the conservatory, with its barrel vaulted roof, box beamed ceiling and Greek key ceramic tile floor!!
 You won’t want to miss it!
 This will be an exclusive viewing on Friday evening only.

 Music for the evening will be provided by the The CUR3, a Kansas City jazz ensemble, and the party will be catered by Olive Events, a Kansas City home grown catering company, that emphasizes creative American cuisine and impeccable service that will set the mood and spirit for our evening.